 Through our partnership programmes and initiatives we also provide more targeted funding.
 Since 1998 the Foundation has funded a programme of laboratory refurbishment, administered by the Royal Society on a specific annual research theme, generally cutting across disciplines.
 Examples of recent themes include imaging, nanotechnology and medical materials.

 Another major area of investment, also in collaboration with the Royal Society, are Wolfson Merit Awards: a five year salary enhancement to outstanding scientists with the aim of recruiting them to or retaining them in the UK.

 A rigorous peer review system is central to all of our grant-making and forms the basis of our decision making.
 Details of our application review process are outlined here.

-The Foundation is a member of the Association of Medical Research Charities and supports their position on the use of animals in research: http://www.amrc.org.uk/publications/statement-on-the-use-of-animals-in-research.
+The Foundation supports the Association of Medical Research Charities’ position on the use of animals in research: http://www.amrc.org.uk/publications/statement-on-the-use-of-animals-in-research.